ba-itsys/eudi-wallet-playground/README.md

 Use the bundled Helm chart under `charts/eudi-wallet-demo` to deploy Keycloak (with the realm import) and the Spring Boot wallet to Kubernetes.
 The chart is simplified for the AWS sandbox `wallet-demo` namespace and fronts the services with an AWS ALB (HTTP).

+Config/keys (realm export, wallet/verifier keys, mock issuer keys/configurations) must be supplied via `--set-file` flags—no defaults are packaged into the chart.

 ```bash
 AWS_PROFILE=AccountAdministratorAccess-207613817683 helm upgrade --install wallet-demo charts/eudi-wallet-demo -n wallet-demo \
   --set keycloak.publicHost=<public-host> \